Ullasn/Perceptron/README.md

-//Implementation of a Single Layer Perceptron using the Iris dataset:
 - This example uses the popular scikit-learn library to load the Iris dataset and evaluate the perceptron model.
 - Iris Dataset: We load the Iris dataset from sklearn.datasets.
 The dataset has 3 classes (Setosa, Versicolor, Virginica), but to simplify, we use only two classes (0: Setosa, 1: Versicolor), and only the first two features (sepal length, sepal width).
 - Train-Test Split: The dataset is split into training (70%) and testing (30%) sets using train_test_split.